drmowinckels/drmowinckels.github.io/content/blog/2024/XX-XX_github-profile/index.md

   - GitHub Actions
 slug: "github-profile"
 summary: |
+  GitHub is a major developer platform, and your profile is the first thing people see when they visit your account.
-  How I vamped up my GitHub profile, and how you can too.
+  This is how I vamped up my GitHub profile, to showcase who I am, what I know and what I'm learning.
 draft: true
 ---